BY: MARGARITA MARTÍNEZ**

 However, the persistence of clandestine and unsafe abortions, along with legislation that does not guarantee the protection of professional secrecy, set a scenario in which women who get or want to get an abortion are vulnerable in two ways: by putting their lives and health at high risk or by by risking that a health professional reports them.
 Although an exact figure of how many women are reported when they come to the hospital seeking help for incomplete abortion procedures is unknown, it is not unreasonable to think that the behavior of doctors remains a strong barrier for women who have had abortions to seek medical help.

 In light of the fear of being reported by the doctor and being involved in criminal proceedings or even go to jail, many women prefer the option of hiding, which, many times, compromises their life and health in the long run.
 Therefore, the protection of professional secrecy in abortion cases is a fundamental guarantee for women to exercise their right to terminate a pregnancy –in those countries where abortion is legal under certain circumstances– and the rights to life and health.
 If doctors continue to violate professional secrecy and report abortion cases, women will continue to be subjected to an "inhumane dilemma: death or prison," as the National Chamber of Argentina has warned.

 * This article is based on the reflections of the latest Dejusticia publication: Jail or death.
 Professional secrecy as a fundamental guarantee in abortion cases, written by Ana Jimena Bautista, Anna Joseph and Margarita Martínez.
 Available here.

-** Margarita is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+** Margarita is a researcher at the Center for Law, Justice and Society (Dejusticia).